Plant DetailShow Menu

 Leaf Description:

-Leathery leaves are darker above and lighter below and resemble camellias new leaves are bronze in color turning green.
+Four inch long, leathery leaves are dark green above and yellow-green below and resemble camellias.
+New leaves are bronze in color turning green.
+Bluntly pointed at the apex, narrowly wedge-shaped at the base.

 • Bark: